netme/tornado-management-command/article.rst

         }
     }

-When the command runs all values are passed to the `call` method inside `arguments`.
+When the command runs all argument values are passed to the `call` method.
 This is the source code of the `hello_user` command which prints "Hello" to the user specified via the parameter `--name`:

 ::